 Our required cource: SDV 108 - The College Experience, develops student's skills to successfully navigate college: from studying to test taking to balancing workload and life.

-Our Associates of Arts (AA) degree pathways are designed for students who want to pursue a Bachelor's degree.
+Our Associates in Arts (AA) degree pathways are designed for students who want to pursue a Bachelor degree.
 They offer solid foundation for a Liberal Arts or professional degree in many fields such as Law, Medicine and Engineering.
 DMACC's Exploratory Liberal Arts Pathways offer extra help with your schedule, career counseling, internships and many more support services.

 All DMACC students have access to an online degree progress tracker called Degree Works.
-It shows classes left to take towards degree and an option to view your how your credits stack up if you change your program/major.
+It shows classes left to take toward a degree and an option to view how your credits stack up if you change your program/major.

-High school students who take DMACC classes have Degree Tracker, which outlines the courses needed to progress towards a DMACC Liberal Arts degree.
+High school students who take DMACC classes have Degree Tracker, which outlines the courses needed to progress toward a DMACC Liberal Arts degree.